 Whether you were aligned with the Light Fae or the Dark, Team Doccubus, Valkubus or Byson, it is hard for anyone to disagree that Lost Girl was a series which quested into new frontiers of LGBTQ representation in mainstream media.
 It stood out amongst a television landscape that didn’t want to rock the boat, by creating a tempest.
-Join Emily Andras, Zoie Palmer, Anna Silk and Rachel Skarsten as they discuss what made Lost Girl such an iconic series.
+Join Emily Andras, Erica Lutrell, Zoie Palmer, Vanessa Piazza, Anna Silk, Rachel Skarstan, Emmanuelle Vaugier as they discuss what made Lost Girl such an iconic series.

 Making Comics with Lora Innes

 The word ‘comics’ is a new term for something people have been doing for thousands of years: telling stories with pictures.
 Learn how to mine your own life for material to make the kinds of comics that only you can.
 Come ready to draw!
 Then watch Lora layout comic pages, explaining the process as she goes.
 She’ll be working from an original script written by Wynonna Earp creator, Beau Smith, just for this panel— and it’s sure to be WayHaught!
 Lora Innes is the artist on IDW Publishing’s Wynonna Earp comic book series, and the creator of her own time-travel teen romance, The Dreamer.
 All skill levels welcome— drawing isn’t as important to making comics as you might think.

 One of the most genuinely loveable characters on Glee was Coach Beiste.
 Always there with sound advice, inspiration and a fair amount of vulnerability.
 Join Dot Marie Jones as she shares what it was like to play such a multi-faceted character, which songs she wished she could have performed and more!

 Moderator: August McLauglin